Walking poles? Check

 But what else should you be taking on your Nordic walking adventure?

-We delve into some of the top accessories every true Nordic walker will need to make the most out of their walk.
+In this handy guide, we delve into some of the top accessories every true Nordic walker will need to make the most out of their walk.

 Nordic Walking Paws